lambda-music/lambda-music/docs/arguments.md

 - `load`
   Load the arguments from the specified file.

+- `exec`
+  Load files which are specified as the arguments; the files are concatenated and treated as a Scheme module.
+And the first element in the module is treated as a string value which specifies Lamu-Script to initialize the Lamu application instance.

 # `create` Command #

 The `create` command specifies which component to be instantiated.
 For example:

 ```bash